 Supported cities and regions have a dedicated Contact Point relationship manager in the international secretariat team (or regional team, if applicable), who:

 - systematically develops an understanding (and record) of the city or region’s priorities, challenges and achievements

 - organizes quarterly consultation teleconferences

 - will seek opportunities to promote the member city or region’s events and achievements and to deepen engagement with the United Nations Global Compact and our network of cities and partners.

-The standard annual fee for membership of the UN Global Compact – Cities Programme is USD2,500.
+The standard annual fee for supported signatory participation in UN Global Compact – Cities Programme is USD3,000.

 The membership fee is flexible (according to need):

-- A sliding scale membership fee is available for smaller municipalities and cities in low GDP countries and in regions facing economic hardship.
+- A sliding scale participation fee is available for smaller municipalities and cities in low GDP countries and in regions facing economic hardship.

 - This fee can be scheduled to meet city or state financial budget cycles.

 For cities and regions who have financial challenges, sponsorship from other organisations is encouraged.
 We will support proposals to private sector partners and foundations and publicly recognise support.